1.3 Homeostasis

 Critical Thinking Questions

-The four components of a negative feedback loop are: stimulus, sensor, control center, and effector.
+The five components of a negative feedback loop are: stimulus, sensor, control center, and effector.
 If too great a quantity of the chemical were excreted, sensors would activate a control center, which would in turn activate an effector.
 In this case, the effector (the secreting cells) would be adjusted downward.

 What regulatory processes would your body use if you were trapped by a blizzard in an unheated, uninsulated cabin in the woods?